suds-community/suds/README.rst

     * Corrected error message displayed in case of a transport error.
     * Many unit tests updated and added.
+    * Unit tests may now be run using the setuptools 'setup.py test' command.

+      * Note that this method does not allow passing additional pytest testing framework command-line arguments.
+To specify any such parameters invoke the pytest framework directly, e.g. using 'python -m pytest' in the project's root folder.

     * Internal code cleanup.